IanTeda/ansible_playbooks_template/README.md

 # Ansible Playbook Template

-A git repository template for getting started with Ansible.
+This repository is a template for getting started with [Ansible](https://www.redhat.com/en/ansible-collaborative).
+It follows the folder and file structure I found the easiest to use

 ## Repository Structure

-This repository is put together with the following structure
+I have put together this repository with the following Ansible structure:

 1. ansible.cfg
 2. Host Inventory